Paroca72/sc-VirusLifeSimulation/README.md

 The movement of cells is very slow instead the virus are more quickly.

 When virus touch cell the virus remains attached to it for a while and try to inject a infection.
-The number of passed infection change from 0 to a number specified in the Settings.
+The number of passed infections change from zero to a number specified in the Settings.

 After a cell is infected you will see the infection grow into the cell for a incubation period.
 The cell die and the new virus come out and start to go around the screen.